HolgerPeters/blog/few-rules.rst

 In essence, this is a classic separation of concerns: The piece of code that prints out the files does not need to know where this list comes from.

-How to be able to tell apart functions from Procedures
+How to tell apart Functions from Procedures
 ------------------------------------------------------

 You can get the best benefits from separating functions from procedures if you